gabe-burnette/bun-cf-deploy/README.md

   - Beware of any other ports your provider may have opened.

 ## Firewall Setup (internal):
+ - If your hosting provider HAS a firewall, this step is irrevelant, unless you think the firewall is unsecure, or you just want to be safe.
  - If your hosting provider doesn't have a firewall, you can use iptables to only accept Cloudflare Ips on port 443.
- - Beware, if your hosting provider doesn't have a firewall, make sure to configure your other ports.
  - Depending on your hosting provider, you may have to configure other safety features such as fail2ban and UFW.
 As well as disabiling the password and only accepting SSH keys.
 However, this is uncommon as most hosting providers automatically do these steps for you nowadays, such as GCP.

 ## Cloudflare DNS Setup